LEONARDO da VINCI

 The portrait full of mystery and secrets is painted on poplar wood measuring 77x53 cm.
 It is the most famous work of Leonardo da Vinci.
 Originally the painting was larger than today, because two columns, one on the left the other one on the right side of Mona Lisa, have been cut.
 That is the reason why it is not easy to recognize that Mona Lisa is sitting on a terrace.

 It is also mentionable that many details are not visible today, because they are partially damaged and some parts of Mona Lisa are painted over.
 However the characteristic of the famous painting is still existing.
-The characteristic consists in the detailed background which disappears in the misty atmosphere (this is called "sfumato" technique), the perfect portrayed Mona Lisa and of course her hypnotically smile.

 It is supposed, that Francesco di Bartolommeo di Zanobi del Giocondo, one of the noblest citizen of Florence, ordered from Leonardo a portrait of his third wife Lisa di Antonio Maria di Noldo Gherardini.
 Leonardo started to work at this painting in 1503.
-At this time Mona Lisa was twenty-four year old.
+At this time Mona Lisa was twenty-four years old.

 Leonardo da Vinci arrived with the painting in his baggage in France in the year 1516.
 Leonardo sold the painting in France to King Francis I., who bought it for the castle in Amboise.
 In the following time Mona Lisa came to Fontainbleau, Paris, Versailles and then to the collection of Ludwig XIV.
 After the revolution in France the painting got a new home in the Louvre.
 Napoleon took it away from there and hung it up in his bedroom.
 When Napoleon was banished Mona Lisa returned into the great Louvre in Paris.

-Leonardo's helicopter flying machine
+Leonardo's helicopter flying machine, sketch and museum exhibit

 Leonardo's fascination with machines probably began during his boyhood.
 Some of his earliest sketches clearly show how various machine parts worked.
 As an apprentice in the studio of the artist Verrocchio, Leonardo observed and used a variety of machines.
 By studying them he gained practical knowledge about their design and structure.